GenesisFR/DS1TroubleshootingGuide/README.md

 ## Run the game above 1080p

-Check the "dgVoodoo for 1920x1080+ resolutions" section in [Beatlebattle's guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1642475147#2897971).
+Check the `dgVoodoo for 1920x1080+ resolutions` section in [Beatlebattle's guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1642475147#2897971).

 You'll need [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7).

 ## Run the game on Linux

 PlayOnLinux (or PlayOnMac) is recommended to ease the process.
-I'm using PlayOnLinux and therefore the WINEPREFIX is set to `~/.PlayOnLinux/wineprefix/ds` which may differ on your setup.
+For the sake of this guide, we'll use PlayOnLinux so the WINEPREFIX is set to `~/.PlayOnLinux/wineprefix/ds`.
+It may differ on your setup.

 ### Requirements